eclipse-oniro-mirrors/third_party_rust_rust/src/doc/rustc/src/command-line-arguments.md

   directory.
 - `native` — Only search for native libraries in this directory.
 - `framework` — Only search for macOS frameworks in this directory.
-- `all` — Search for all library kinds in this directory.
+- `all` — Search for all library kinds in this directory, except frameworks.
 This is the default if `KIND` is not specified.

 <a id="option-l-link-lib"></a>